sora-0721/cf-files-sharing/README.md

 wrangler d1 execute file-share --file=./migrations/init.sql --remote
 ```

+> [!NOTE]
+> Ensure that you replace `"your-database-id"` in the `wrangler.toml` file with the actual database ID obtained from the previous steps.
+> Also, remember to include the `--remote` flag when running database migrations to apply them to the remote D1 database.

 ## Usage Guide

 ### Admin Access

 1. Access your Workers domain.
-2. Enter the set AUTH_PASSWORD to log in.
+2. Enter the set `AUTH_PASSWORD` to log in.
 3. The login status will remain for 30 days.

 ### File Upload